This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Optimization mechanism

-Configure the execution period of optimization tasks
+Configure the execution cycle of optimization tasks

 ALTER SYSTEM SET vector_index_optimize_duty_time='[23:00:00, 24:00:00]';

-The configuration is described as follows:
+The configuration details are as follows:

 - The time format is

-[start time, end time]. - The above configuration indicates that optimization tasks are executed only between 23:00:00 and 24:00:00.
+[start time, end time]. - The above configuration indicates that optimization tasks will only be executed from 23:00:00 to 24:00:00.

-Monitor optimization tasks
+Monitor the optimization tasks

-View the status of current tasks
+View the current task status

 You can query the

-+----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ | TABLE_ID | TABLET_ID | TASK_ID | START_TIME | MODIFY_TIME | TRIGGER_TYPE | STATUS | TASK_TYPE | TASK_SCN | RET_CODE | TRACE_ID | +----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ | 500020 | 1152921504606846990 | 2002281 | 1970-08-23 17:10:23.174127 | 1970-08-23 17:10:23.174137 | USER | FINISHED | 2 | 1750671687770026 | 0 | YAFF00B9E4D97-00063839E6BD9BBC-0-1 | +----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ 1 row in setThe task status is described as follows:
++----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ | TABLE_ID | TABLET_ID | TASK_ID | START_TIME | MODIFY_TIME | TRIGGER_TYPE | STATUS | TASK_TYPE | TASK_SCN | RET_CODE | TRACE_ID | +----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ | 500020 | 1152921504606846990 | 2002281 | 1970-08-23 17:10:23.174127 | 1970-08-23 17:10:23.174137 | USER | FINISHED | 2 | 1750671687770026 | 0 | YAFF00B9E4D97-00063839E6BD9BBC-0-1 | +----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ 1 row in setTask status description:

 STATUS = 0: PREPARE, the task is waiting to be executed.STATUS = 1: RUNNING, the task is being executed.STATUS = 3: FINISHED, the task has been completed.

-Completed tasks (with
+Completed tasks (

 +----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ | TABLE_ID | TABLET_ID | TASK_ID | START_TIME | MODIFY_TIME | TRIGGER_TYPE | STATUS | TASK_TYPE | TASK_SCN | RET_CODE | TRACE_ID | +----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ | 500020 | 1152921504606846990 | 2002281 | 1970-08-23 17:10:23.174127 | 1970-08-23 17:10:23.174137 | AUTO | FINISHED | 2 | 1750671687770026 | 0 | YAFF00B9E4D97-00063839E6BD9BBC-0-1 | +----------+---------------------+---------+----------------------------+----------------------------+--------------+----------+-----------+------------------+----------+------------------------------------+ 1 row in set